gregdaynes/gregdaynes.github.io/_posts/2024-12-02-advent-of-code-day-03.md

 They act as flags to disable and enable future operations.

-The default state is to perform the opeartions
+The default state is to perform the operations

 We can think in terms of _gating_ or _switching_ to understand the logic.